Men's Health: Early Prostate Cancer Detection Leads to Better Outcomes

 Due to the complexity of the disease and the different treatment modalities, men newly diagnosed with prostate cancer should be evaluated by a multidisciplinary approach including an urologist, medical oncologist, radiation oncologist, and geneticist.

-Peter F. Orio, III, DO, MS is the Medical Director of Radiation Oncology at the Dana-Farber/Brigham Cancer Center at South Shore Health and Associate Professor of Radiation Oncology at Harvard Medical School.
+Peter F Orio, III DO, MS, FABS, FASTRO is Chair of Dana Farber Radiation Oncology and sees patients at the Dana-Farber Brigham Cancer Center at South Shore Health.
+He is an Associate Professor of Radiation Oncology at Harvard Medical School.
 Learn more about prostate cancer care and radiation oncology at the Cancer Center.

-Sergio D. Fefer, MD is a urologist at South Shore Urology in Weymouth.
+Sergio D. Fefer, MD is Chief of Urology at South Shore Health and is in practice at South Shore Urology in Weymouth.
 Learn more about genitourinary care at South Shore Health.

 Author